×

 What do expats in Jakarta appreciate most about the local culture?

 "Expats in Jakarta appreciate the city's vibrant culture, which is a mix of traditional Indonesian and modern influences.
 They also enjoy the city's diverse cuisine, which features a variety of flavors from all over the world.
 Additionally, expats appreciate the friendly and welcoming nature of the locals, who are always willing to help out newcomers.
 Furthermore, the city's nightlife is a great way to meet new people and explore the city's culture.
-Finally, expats appreciate the city's rich history and the many cultural attractions that can be found throughout Jakarta," commented one expat who made the move to Jakarta.
+Finally, expats appreciate the city's rich history and the many cultural attractions that can be found throughout Jakarta," remarked one expat who made the move to Jakarta.

 What do expats find most challenging?